 With so much great barbecue, you’ll want to bring your appetite to Dripping Springs.

 Dive into one of Texas’ most iconic swimming holes.
 Hike among enormous limestone boulders.
 Experience world-class outdoor rock climbing.
 These, and many other, adventures are all just a short drive away from Dripping Springs.
-Drive 15 minutes south and you’ll find yourself at Hamilton Pool Preserve, a natural pool fed by a 50-foot waterfall that is partially enclosed by limestone.
+Drive 15 minutes south and you’ll find yourself at Hamilton Pool Preserve (Must make reservations online!), a natural pool fed by a 50-foot waterfall that is partially enclosed by limestone.
 Summer is peak swimming season here, and you’ll need to make a reservation online before visiting.
 Doing so rewards you with a relaxing swim in the crystal-clear waters of one of the top spots in the Lone Star State.

 You can also swim in the Pedernales River at Milton Reimers Ranch Park, located just 13 miles north of Dripping Springs.
 Soak up the sun on the riverside beach, cast a line to catch a white bass, bike on 18 miles of trails, or test your climbing skills on the park’s bouldering walls.
 Just a stone’s throw away, the Westcave Outdoor Discovery Center provides guided canyon tours and hiking trails that wind through live oak and ashe juniper savannas.